heiditm/heiditm.github.io/diabetes.md

 **Diabetes** is a chronic disease that affects how the human body turn food into energy.
 Currently there is no cure for diabetes but losing weight, being active and eating healthy can help.

 Normally the body breaks down majority of the food taken into sugar/glucose and releases into the bloodstream.
 If blood sugar increase it signals the pancreas to release insulin.
-Insulin acts as a key to let the blood sgar into the body's cells to use as energy.
+Insulin acts as a key to let the blood sugar into the body's cells to use as energy.

 Diabetes is when the body does not make enough insulin or use it as well as it should.
-When this happens there is a blockage/build up of blood sugar in the bloodstream which can cause serious health problems such as heart disease, vision loss or kidney disease.
+When this happens there is a blockage/buildup of blood sugar in the bloodstream which can cause serious health problems such as heart disease, vision loss or kidney disease.

 There are 3 types of diabetes: